 During a website project it is important that the Client communicates information to the Developer to achieve the required result.

 The Client agrees they are permitted a maximum of 2 hours of alteration on projects, unless quoted otherwise.
 All alterations are to be requested in writing by the Client.
 After the allocated time for alterations is used up, either in design or coding, the Developer reserves the right to advise the Client of such and send a separate quotation to the Client and to request payment for any further alterations.
 The Developer reserves the right to request payment be received for further alterations before continuing work.
-Upon completion of agreed design, the Client is asked to confirm in writing that the design is signed off as complete and agree that any further design alterations are chargeable.

 If an error or issue with the design or code arises during the project, which does not allow the design or code to match the original specification, then the Client agrees that the Developer can apply a nearest available alternative solution.